oracle/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab5-ogg-column-conversions/gg-classic-workshop-lab5-ogg-column-conversions.md

                    src_db_version = @TOKEN ("TKN-SRC-DBVERSION"),
                    src_txn_csn = @TOKEN ("TKN-TXN-CSN")
          )
-	 iii.
-Set the Replicat to insert all data into the table tpc.wshop_funcs, no matter the source operation.
+Set the Replicat to insert all data into the table tpc.wshop_funcs, no matter the
-   c.
+	      source operation.
 Save and close the file.

  5. Start OGG and generate data

-   a) Start the OGG environment:
+Start the OGG environment:
-      i.

 Oracle:
 start etpc
        start pmysql
-	  ii.

 MySQL: start rtpc
-   b) Verify all OGG Groups are running.
+Verify all OGG Groups are running.
-   c) Generate data
+Generate data
-      i.
 In the window connected to the database server:
-		 1) Login to the PDBEAST database as the user "tpc"
+Login to the PDBEAST database as the user "tpc" sqlplus tpc@pdbeast
-		    A) sqlplus tpc@pdbeast
-			B) When prompted enter the password: Oracle
+When prompted enter the password: Oracle
-		 2) Execute the following:
+Execute the following:
 		    DECLARE
               v_MainLoop     NUMBER(3);
               v_Txt          VARCHAR2(25);